opensearch-project/technical-steering/ELECTIONS.md

 - Providing specific details about alleged irregularities
 - Requesting specific remedies

-Election Officers will investigate appeals and may:
+Facilitator will investigate appeals and may:
 - Correct minor procedural issues
 - Extend voting periods for technical problems
 - In extreme cases, recommend a new election to the TSC